 - 1. Place the power-adapter port into the slot on the palm-rest and keyboard assembly. - 2.
 Replace the screw (M2x3) that secures the power-adapter port to the palm-rest and keyboard assembly. - 3.
-Route the power-adapter port cable along the routing guide. - 4.
+Route the power-adapter port cable along the routing guide on the system board. - 4.
 Connect the power-adapter port cable to the system board. - 5.
-Adhere the tape to secure the power-adapter port cable to the system board.

-- 6. Lower the left display-hinge plate and ensure that the screw holes are aligned with the screw holes on the system board. - 7.
-Replace the screw (M2.5x3.5) and the two screws (M2.5x5) that secure the left display hinge to the system board.
+Adhere the tape to secure the power-adapter port cable to the system board. - 6.
+Lower the right display-hinge plate and ensure that the screw holes are aligned with the screw holes on the system board. - $\textbf{7.} \quad \text{Replace the screw (M2.5x3.5) and the two screws (M2.5x5) that secure the right display hinge to the system board.}$